UtkarshKharche29/Youtube-Adview-Prediction/README.md

 # Youtube adview prediction
 A Machine Learning project for Machine Learning Internship offered by [InternshipStudio](https://internshipstudio.com/).

+Youtube advertisers pay content creators based on adviews and clicks for the goods and services being marketed.
+They want to estimate the adview based on other metrics like comments, likes etc. The problem statement is therefore to train various regression models and choose the best one to predict the number of adviews.

 <img align="center" src="images/youtube_ads_image.png" alt="image">

 ## 📌**Objective**